-As part of our Behind the Lens series, we spoke to Jack Thomas, lead club photographer for Wolves for the past 2 years, taking care of everything photo related, from games, to training, media days and transfer announcements.
-Behind the Lens showcases the best photographers in the sports industry, and the incredible people who dedicate their life to capturing moments, emotions and memories for sports fans worldwide.
+As part of our Behind the Creative series, we spoke to Jack Thomas, lead club photographer for Wolves for the past 2 years, taking care of everything photo related, from games, to training, media days and transfer announcements.
+Behind the Creatives showcases the best creatives and photographers in the sports industry, and the incredible people who dedicate their life to capturing moments, emotions and memories for sports fans worldwide.
 We built ScorePlay with the help of photographers and their workflows, so it’s only right to put them on the pedestal they deserve.

 From day 1, Jack always knew he wanted to be a photographer and so much so that he never even thought of having a Plan B or a fallback.
 What started as a high school hobby, became freelance job after another at university by shooting local sports.
 His first major breakthrough came through the NBL (National Basketball League - Australia), which lead to meeting someone from Getty who asked him to be a card runner at the Australian Open.
 A shortage of photographers meant card-runner gig became a photography gig and Jack took his chance to impress.

 Despite spending some time on real-estate photography and editing, more and more freelance work came through Getty and Jack was fully focussed on full-time sports photography.
 One of his first childhood goals, photographing his home team Melbourne United’s home games, became a reality and a dream come true.
 That was the breakthrough moment he had always waited for, giving him experience at an elite sports level and the opportunity to meet other professionals in the space.